 Simple features creation tool

 Creating dimensions, geometric shapes and any other feature is always guided by descriptions and commands suggested graphically in the user interface.
-Horus can easily manage either typical elements of CAD modelling (intersections, axes, perpendicularity and parallelism, etc.) or geometric nominal values and tolerances by automatic or tool-aided creation of dimensional data boxes.
+Horus can easily manage either typical elements of CAD modelling (intersections, axes, perpendicularity and parallelism, etc.) or geometric nominal values and tolerances through automatic or tool-aided creation of dimensional data boxes.

 Advanced image edge management

 Black-to-white transition curves are analyzed and the most appropriate edge placement and position correction is applied using sub-pixel accurate edge extraction.
-Different edge corrections can be applied to ensure maximum results and compensate material and shape refraction.
+Different edge corrections can be applied to ensure maximum results and to compensate material and shape refraction.